 Birds wake before the sun comes up, but it’s often too early for hunting or finding food.
 Insects aren’t active at these early hours, and it’s too dark to find birdseed, berries, and fruit.
 Some researchers believe that birds sing in the morning because it’s just the perfect time of the day compared to the hours they need to spend foraging, feeding, migrating, and raising young.

-Which Bird is the Loudest in the Morning?
+Which Bird Is the Loudest in the Morning?

-If you’re not in the rainforests of South America, though, then the loudest birds you’ll probably hear are the ones on this list!
+If you’re not in the rainforests of South America, the loudest birds you’ll probably hear are the ones on this list!
 American Robins, American Warblers, and Red-Winged Blackbirds are among the loudest backyard birds in nature.

 Enjoy the Dawn Chorus!